Carers

 • Be actively involved in the meetings about the person.

-• Have access to regular drinks whilst on the ward.
+• Regular drinks whilst on the ward

 • Occasionally being able to stay overnight.